aspose-cells-cloud/aspose-cells-cloud-python/docs/API/CompressSpreadsheetRequest.md

 PUT http://api.aspose.cloud/v4.0/cells/spreadsheet/compress
 ```
 ### **Function Description**
 By using the CompressSpreadsheet API, you can dynamically manage the storage and performance of your spreadsheets, applying specified compression levels to reduce file sizes and optimize storage usage.
-This feature enhances your ability to manage and optimize your spreadsheets efficiently, ensuring minimal storage usage and enhanced performance.
+This feature enhances your ability to manage and optimize your spreadsheets efficiently, ensuring minimal storage usage and enhanced performance.## **Error Handling**- **400 Bad Request**: Invalid url.- **401 Unauthorized**:  Authentication has failed, or no credentials were provided.- **404 Not Found**: Source file not accessible.- **500 Server Error** The spreadsheet has encountered an anomaly in obtaining data.## **Key Features and Benefits**- **Dynamic Compression**: Allows users to compress a spreadsheet to reduce its file size.- **Specified Compression Levels**: Provides the ability to apply different levels of compression based on user requirements.

 ### The request parameters of **compressSpreadsheet** API are: